ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7391/datasheet.md

 Note that the PCIe line is shared with the 2.5 Gb Ethernet port, as well as with modules connected to mPCIe slot #3 and the M.2 slot.

 There is an internal current limit switch to provide VBUS to the USB connectors.
-The current limit is set to approximately 1&nbsp;A.
+The current limit is set to approximately 1 A.

 ##### USB Type-C Connector